LarsThe18Th/Small-Projects/PC/Windows/Firefird_Passgen/readme.md

 While decoding the password system in the ROM, i found this password "aaaaa".<br>
-Firebird passwords are uppercase only, therefore it is not possible to enter this password during the game, so i have made an IPS patch to change the password into "AAAAA".
+Firebird passwords are uppercase only, therefore it is not possible to enter this password during the game,<br>
+so i have made an IPS patch to change the password into "AAAAA".<br>
 Now it is possible to use this password and activate the hidden debug mode.

 After patching the rom you can enter debug mode with password "AAAAA"
 - Makes you invulnerable to enemies